|Home | MyESC | Site Index|

 Financial aid and scholarships, billing, college bookstore, disabilities services and all other student services.

-We will study one West African culture (Yoruba) that is deeply embedded in American cultures and has served as the foundation for resistance to racism and sexism.
 Students will learn about, research, and share findings about the roles Yoruba culture has played in resistance movements via philosophy and religion (Humanities track), cultural expressions (Arts track); rebellions and politics (History track).

 The three tracks of this course overlap.
 No more than one of these three should be included in a degree program.

 Note: Some films in this course must be rented or purchased by the student and are available through Netflix or Amazon.

 This online course is offered through the Center for Distance Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science

 Term(s) Offered (Subject to Change) : Fall 1.

 For Books and Materials List Go to the Online Bookstore